w3f/Grants-Program/applications/TuxedoDapp.md

 **Personal Dashboard**:
 We will develop a personal dashboard for users to view and manage their NFT-based Kitties collections.
 Display detailed information about each NFT, including ownership history and transaction history.
-Manage NFT means , it includes below :
+Manage NFT means, it includes below :
 1. Viewing NFTs:
    Users should be able to see a comprehensive list or visual representation of all the NFTs (kitties) they own.
    Display detailed information about each NFT, including attributes such as below :